 works is that your home functions as the collateral for the lending institution.
 As the buyer, you’ll make a down payment toward the purchase price, or you may be eligible for down payment assistance programs.
 The financial institution that you choose may loan you the remainder of the money, with a schedule for repayment and fixed or variable interest rates.

-Sometimes, the interest rates of standard home loans are fixed, meaning that the interest rate will stay the same for the term of your mortgage, but in other cases, interest rates are variable, meaning that they will change over the course of the mortgage according to changes in the economy and interest rates.
+Sometimes, the interest rates of standard mortgages are fixed, meaning that the interest rate will stay the same for the term of your mortgage, but in other cases, interest rates are variable, meaning that they will change over the course of the mortgage according to changes in the economy and mortgage rates.
 There are pros and cons to each, of course, which you should carefully evaluate as the borrower.
 Now, when it comes to the term of your mortgage, 30 years is typically the norm, but there are other options available as well.

 With all the issues of housing bubbles and economic downturns in the last decade, there has been a lot of concern about mortgages.
 In reality, homeownership may be an excellent investment for many potential borrowers.